 In my first solo exhibit, I transformed the gallery into a living space, inviting viewers to step into my thoughts and emotions.
 Paintings and poetry intertwined, sparking dialogues about human struggles and the transformative power of art.
 It was a rebirth, a rediscovery of my voice, echoing the courage I found in those first acts of defiance.

-Abstract expressionism became my sanctuary, a kindred spirit to the struggles and philosophies of artists like Gorky, Rothko, and Mitchell.
+Abstract expressionism became my sanctuary, a kindred spirit to the struggles and philosophies of artists like Gorky, de Kooning, and Mitchell.
 They, too, sought refuge in the boundless language of abstraction, their stories resonating with the echoes of my own displacement and search for meaning.

 My journey continues, fueled by a desire to make art an agent of change.
 I explore diverse styles, drawing inspiration from Persian miniatures, Arabic calligraphy, and Islamic geometry.
 Through art, I seek to bridge cultural divides and transcend the restrictions imposed by conflict, political censorship, and the authority of society.